 Most Common Longshore Workers Comp Injuries

-Though no one likes to think about it, if you’re a longshore worker, you have probably experienced or seen injuries first-hand on multiple occasions.
+Though no one likes to think about it, if you’re a longshore worker, you have probably experienced or seen serious injuries first-hand on multiple occasions.

 Most Common Longshore Workers Comp Injuries